tobua/create-react-native-plugin/README.md

 This will bootstrap a new plugin inside a folder named `react-native-my-plugin` accordingly.
 Inside that folder the commands mentioned hereafter are available.
 The prefix `react-native-` is optional and will be removed where the React Native context is implied.

-Start working on your plugin by editing `src/index.js` which will be the entry point for the plugin.
+Start working on your plugin by editing `index.tsx` which will be the entry point for the plugin.

 ## App